-We at AVDH, see numerous snake bite dogs each year.
-Snake bites are a veterinary emergency.
+We see numerous snake bite dogs each year.
+Snake bites are considered a veterinary emergency.
 These bites can result in serious injury or even death.
 It is essential to get your dog to a veterinary hospital as quickly as possible.
 Venom can cause organ damage and interfere with blood clotting.
 Swelling of the head can become so sever that it can block a dog’s airway.
 Quickest deaths occur when a dog has been bitten on the body, the circulatory system shuts down, causing organ failure, all within 30 minutes.

 Fortunately, the survival rate for snake bite victims has increased.
 The increased survival rate is due to two primarily reasons: